 Who can be in the labor room with me?

-To avoid interruption of medical care, we will allow no more than three support people to accompany you while in labor.
+To avoid interruption of medical care, we will allow no more than two support people to accompany you while in labor.
 We discourage other family or friends from gathering in the hallways and will direct them to wait in the hospital's designated waiting area.
 Generally, one support person is allowed during a cesarean birth.

 Besides my doctor, who will be caring for me?

 From the time you arrive at one of Steward maternity services centers, professional, experienced nurses are assigned to care for you and make sure your needs are met.
 They will get to know you and your family.